 And not to be outdone by cupcakes, there’s also a National Muffin Day every February 20th.

-Cupcakes used to be baked in teacups, and this party idea takes its cue from that.
+Cupcakes used to be baked in teacups, and this cupcake party idea’s all about that.
 There are many different ways of making a cupcake and this is worth exploring with your friends.
 A cake in a mug (also known as a mug cake) needs a microwave and a mug to get the intended results.
 Vegetable oil needs to be added to the cake mix, so that as the oil heats up, the cake can rise at the same time.

 A cake in a jar is another variation of cupcake.
 These cakes can stay moist for up to 6 months.
 Find out how to make a cake in a jar using this fabulous cupcake recipe.